Don Roberto Garza Sada

 Advisory Board of the Roberto Garza Sada Center for Art, Architecture, and Design

-Dean of the Art, Architecture, and Design Division
+Vice Chancellor of the Art, Architecture, and Design School

 Dr. Carlos García González